parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ## Final Thoughts

+You can browse the completed example project (exactly as we left it here) [on GitHub](https://github.com/parimalsatyal/electroniq-metalsmith).

+This of course is only a start.
+We've built an exceedingly basic website that doesn't even have CSS styling.
+We've only scratched the surface of what is possible.
+But if you've come this far, you already know how to set up a Metalsmith project, edit your templates and add new pages.

-What you've just read is one of many ways to craft a simple static website using Metalsmith.
-If you'd like to go further, I'd recommend checking out the [Awesome Metalsmith](https://github.com/metalsmith/awesome-metalsmith) list and the [Metalsmith Slack channel](https://metalsmith-slack.herokuapp.com/) (where [woody](https://github.com/woodyrew) is very helpful).
+If you'd like to go further, I'd recommend checking out the [Awesome Metalsmith](https://github.com/metalsmith/awesome-metalsmith) list, which also has links to other tutorials.
+If you have questions, the [Metalsmith Slack channel](https://metalsmith-slack.herokuapp.com/) is a good place to them (I find that [woody](https://github.com/woodyrew) is often there is very helpful).

 This website itself is also built with Metalsmith.
 If you'd like, you can poke around [my Metalsmith setup on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith).

+I hope this tutorial has been of help to you.
 If you spot errors or would like to suggest an edit, please get in touch via email (parimal-at-neustadt-dot-fr).
 Or feel free to [submit a pull request to this article on GitHub](https://github.com/parimalsatyal/neustadt.fr-metalsmith/blob/master/src/essays/crafting-a-simple-blog-with-metalsmith.md) .
 Thanks go out to [Metalsmith](https://github.com/metalsmith/metalsmith) and the active user/developer community for building and maintaining this beautiful static website generator.